Accounts: OATH

 _images/oath-save-password-ios.jpg

 3. To forget a remembered password, click the three dots in the upper right corner of the app and select Configuration.
-Select Passwords and reset and then Clear saved passwords.
-Click Clear to confirm the operation.
+Select Clear saved passwords under the OATH section.
+Click Clear saved passwords again and then OK to confirm the operation.
 The next time you connect your YubiKey to your device, you will be prompted to enter the OATH password to view and manage OATH accounts.

 To change or remove an OATH password, do the following: